Coverage Guided Testing for Recurrent Neural Networks: Related Work

-Adversarial examples have been a major safety concern for deep neural networks.
-The generation (or crafting) of adversarial example is an active domain.
-Related to this paper, we have noticed a number of works on generating adversarial examples for RNNs with respect to specific RNN tasks such as natural language processing \cite{PMSH2016,JL2017,CYZCH2018,ZDS2017,ELD2018,ERLD2017,ASEHSC2018} and automated speech recognition \cite{GP2017,CANK2017,CW2018ASR}.
-In this paper, adversarial examples are used as a proxy to evaluate the effectiveness of the proposed coverage criteria.
+Since adversarial robustness is regarded as a major safety concern for deep learning \cite{2018arXiv181208342H}, a number of works appear on generating adversarial samples for RNN tasks such as natural language processing \cite{papernot2016crafting}, and automated speech recognition \cite{GP2017}.
+In this paper, we treat adversarial samples as a proxy to evaluate the effectiveness of the proposed coverage criteria.